 Question with 2 notes

-ouziki asked: In response to an earlier ask, I was actually prescribed a 5-HTP (sumatriptan) even though I take an SSRI (paxil).
+ouziki said: In response to an earlier ask, I was actually prescribed a 5-HTP (sumatriptan) even though I take an SSRI (paxil).
 Everything I've read says not to take them together, but my doctor has said it's okay and I've had no negative effects (from what I can tell).
 It worries me and I guess taking them together isn't the best idea, but I think in some rare cases it's okay.
 Or my doctor is nuts.
 I really don't know.

 I do not know enough about medicine to know either way.